- See our new climber page for more info!

 We have free WiFi.
 Ask the desk for the password.

 We have sitting areas for eating and offer a selection of drinks and snacks for sale.
-Please eat only at the picnic tables or party rooms to keep things neat and tidy.
+Please limit food and drinks to the lobby, the tables, party rooms or cement walkways and not on the climbing pads.

 The Dark Horse Bouldering Series is our homegrown bouldering competition and we're proud to say that it's become the premier comp in New England.
 Starting in October each year, the competition occurs over several events, culminating in the finals held in January or February.
 See the official Dark Horse site for more details.